 The type of weight and style of the blanket will differ on how the weight is distributed, and the design may impact washability, so take a close look at how the blanket is weighted.
 For more information on washing your weighted blanket, check out our article here.

-Harkla’s weighted blankets are 100% money-back guaranteed - and it’s no wonder that they’ve become best-sellers for children and adults alike!
+Harkla’s weighted blankets come with a 100% money-back guarantee.
+It’s no wonder that they’ve become best-sellers for children and adults alike!

 Comments will be approved before showing up.